Teradata/developer-resources/docs/install-ai-unlimited/quickstart/deploy-jupyter-docker.md

 ***TA: JupyterLab for AI Unlimited is different from the normal version available.
 Won't users need to differentiate between the two versions available?***

-Use JupyterLab for AI Unlimited to write and run data projects, connect to the Teradata system, and visualize data.This article outlines the steps for deploying and setting up a Teradata AI Unlimited interface using Docker.
+This article outlines the steps for deploying and setting up a Teradata AI Unlimited interface using Docker.
 You can use JupyterLab or workspace client as your Teradata AI Unlimited interface.

 ***MEM: Generally, we can avoid sentences like the first one.
 The topic's context and title aleady convey that meaning.***

 ***MEM: Instead, dive into why users should care...
 "You start analytics projects, run them, and manage them in Jupyter notebooks that use the AI Unlimited Jupyter Kernel."***

+***TA: with a tinge of marketing language: Leverage the AI Unlimited Kernel within the JupyterLab Notebook to write and run data projects, connect to the Teradata systems, and visualize data.***

 ***MEM: Let's add a note here: "Administrators can manage projects through the workspace service interface.
 Jupyter notebook users can manage a project in its notebook."
 (This will have to be refined, discussed with Artur/Jack.)***